 How to Start Mixing Weed Strains to Make Designer Cannabis Blends

 It is always a good idea to keep notes of the different strains you try, much like a wine connoisseur take tasting notes.
 Note flavor notes and effects.

-Likewise, when you start mixing, makes notes of strains you have mixed and again the flavor and effect notes of the blend.
+Likewise, when you start mixing cannabis strains, make notes of strains you have mixed, again noting the flavor and effects of the blend.